 10 Greatest Megalithic Sites In Ireland You Must Visit Now

-These historical structures, ranging from giant constructed passage tombs to mysterious stone circles, date back over 3000 years.
+There are numerous megalithic sites in Ireland, with large clusters found in counties such as Cork, Meath, Sligo, Clare, and Kerry.
+These ancient sites in Ireland, ranging from giant constructed passage tombs to mysterious stone circles, date back over 3000 years.

 Scattered across the country, they offer a fascinating glimpse into the customs, beliefs, and daily existence of those who inhabited Ireland a millennia ago.